Skip to content

 Ollama ollama serve running locally or on a homelab box POST /api/chat (NDJSON), GET /api/tags for models

-OpenAI compatible LM Studio, llama.cpp's llama-server, Jan, vLLM, LocalAI, anything that speaks /v1/chat/completions OpenAI SSE stream
+OpenAI compatible llama.cpp's llama-server, Jan, vLLM, LocalAI, anything that speaks /v1/chat/completions OpenAI SSE stream

 Ollama setup